The Schwinn 130 Upright Exercise Bike comes with a lot of features

 Schwinn 130 Upright Bike Price

 You do have to pay more for the bike than a basic upright exercise bike but you do get a lot more features than those and you also get a lot more features than you get with a spin bike (although you can’t stand on the pedals aw with those bikes).

-When I checked Amazon it qualified for Prime and free shipping on eligible orders.
+When I checked Amazon it qualified for free shipping on eligible orders.

 The Schwinn 130 Upright Exercise Bike is good for beginners and those who want a quiet low maintenance bike that has a good level of variety – and suiting those who want medium levels of training.